samardzicnenad/S-99/README.md

   - expects one command line argument - a list
 - P08: Eliminate consecutive duplicates of list elements.
   - expects one command line argument - a list
+- P09: Pack consecutive duplicates of list elements into sublists.
+  - expects one command line argument - a list